 A report published by Palo Alto Networks in August 2020 found that 80 percent of studied exploits were made public before their related CVEs had even been published.
 Perhaps more concerning is the length of time that passes between publish dates.
 On average, exploits are published 23 days before their respective CVEs.
 As noted in the report:

 “As a result, there is a good chance that an exploit is already available when the CVE is officially published – illustrating one more way that attackers are too often a step ahead of security professionals.”

 The number of new vulnerabilities has been increasing steadily since WPScan first started tracking in 2014.
-More than 4,000 new vulnerabilities were discovered in 2020, and in 2021, we’ve already seen an additional 4,800.
+More than 3,000 new vulnerabilities were discovered in 2021, and in the first quarter of 2022, we’ve already seen an additional 700.

-WatchGuard’s Internet Security Report – Q1 2021 tells us that in January–March 2021, zero-day malware accounted for almost three quarters of all threats.
-This was up 13 points over the previous quarter.
+WatchGuard’s Internet Security Report – Q4 2021 tells us that from October to December of 2021, zero-day malware accounted for two-thirds of all threats.
+This was a marginal decrease over the previous quarter.